Sustainable Architecture Training Program (EEC.2Q) A.C.S.

 - Sustainable landscaping (using native plants, rainwater recycling, maximizing available natural resources, and limiting waste)

-Over the past several years, we’ve seen a large increase in the number of eco-friendly building projects in Canada.
-Many architecture and construction firms have begun to specialize in this field, including residential, commercial, and institutional projects.
+There has been a large increase in the number of eco-friendly building projects in Canada.
+Many architecture and construction firms have begun to specialize in eco-friendly design for residential, commercial, and institutional projects.

 Herzing College Sustainable Architecture Training Program